andrew/ultimate-awesome/README.md

 - [data-protection-list](https://github.com/adgellida/data-protection-list) - 🔒 Manual of resistance to surveillance capitalism - Based on Valentin Delacour version -  - Telegram group:  -
 - [awesome-game-of-life](https://github.com/AlephAlpha/awesome-game-of-life) - A curated list of Conway's Game of Life resources and tools.
 - [awesome-php-videos](https://github.com/alfiesal/awesome-php-videos) - A list of interesting conference talks and great videos about PHP(Frameworks, Testing, Architecture, Deployment).
-- [awesome-miccai-2026](https://github.com/ambicuity/awesome-miccai-2026) - This repository automatically discovers and organizes MICCAI 2026 papers from arXiv that have publicly available code implementations.
-The list is updated daily by a bot that searches for new papers and categorizes them by research area.
 - [awesome-db2](https://github.com/angoca/awesome-db2) - A curated list of awesome Db2 resources, libraries, tools and applications.
 - [awesome-articles](https://github.com/aoudiamoncef/awesome-articles) - Articles I enjoyed reading.
 - [awesome-agentic-coding-papers](https://github.com/archersama/awesome-agentic-coding-papers) - Paper List for Agentic Coding .